Akanksha-Duvvuri/Spotify-Clone/README.md

 Interactions (CSS-only): Hover/focus states, smooth transitions, and overflow for long titles.

 Limitations: No JS or backend—this is a static UI prototype.
-(PS: the cards are linked to the Youtube video of that song)